wacncontent/CustomizeTool/removeCommentOutput2/articles/site-recovery/site-recovery-create-recovery-plans.md

 	- Open the 64-bit Windows PowerShell console using elevated privileges.
 	- Type: **Set-executionpolicy bypass**.
 [Get more details](https://technet.microsoft.com/zh-cn/library/ee176961.aspx).
 - Ensure that you use try-catch blocks, so that the exceptions are handled gracefully.
 If there is an exception in the script it stops running and the task shows as failed.
 If an error does occur, any remaining part of the script won't run.
 If this occurs when you are running an unplanned failover, the recovery plan will continue.
 If this occurs when you are running a planned failover, the recovery plan will stop.
 If this occurs, fix the script, make sure it runs as expected, and then run the recovery plan again.
-- The Write-Host command doesn’t work in a recovery plan script, and the script will fail.
+- The Write-Host command doesn't work in a recovery plan script, and the script will fail.
 If you want to create output, create a proxy script that in turn runs your main script, and ensure that all output is piped out using the >> command.
 - The script times out if it does not return within 600 seconds.
 - If anything is written out to STDERR, the script will be classified as failed.
 This information will be displayed in the script execution details.